foundersandcoders/coursebook/src/course/handbook/safeguarding.md

 Our core team understand safeguarding indicators and will respond proactively to any concerns that are raised.

-You can also raise concerns using our Safegaruding Concerns Form: [Safeguarding Concerns form](https://airtable.com/shr3X3AAoT8JJwyb7).
+You can also raise concerns using our Safeguarding Concerns Form: [Safeguarding Concerns form](https://airtable.com/shr3X3AAoT8JJwyb7).

 ## What safeguarding is